krisztianodor/api/content/private-endpoints/private_list_entries.md

 * Create list entry (POST)

-	To create a new list entry you have to send a post request with the new entry in the form of a JSON, JSON structure bellow.
+	To create a new list entry you have to send a post request with the new entry in the form of a JSON, JSON structure below.
 	request URL: /private/list_entries/
 	The API will respond with the newly created list entry, see Example Response.